a podcast that re.thinks everything

 nuts & bolts

 Perception reigns supreme.
-Put another way, what you see and how you see is incontrovertible…at least, that’s how it seems.
+Put another way, what you see and how you think about it is incontrovertible…at least, that’s how it seems.

 This basic premise about the pivotal role of perception is foundational to your journey into learning how to re.think.
 It would help if you accepted or at least entertained that what you see, what is happening around you, and what others perceive may be very different.
 That’s right; there can be three realities at any one time.
 Your perception is influenced by how you process information through your mental filter, a composite of your genetic gifts, upbringing, relationship history, and imagination.